 - Discretionary Grant

 - A grant (or cooperative agreement) for which the federal awarding agency generally may select the recipient from among all eligible recipients, may decide to make or not make an award based on the programmatic, technical, or scientific content of an application, and can decide the amount of funding to be awarded.
+Review the What Is a Discretionary Grant? blog post for more information.

 - Transferring data (usually a file) from another computer to the computer you are using.